jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Docker

-Docker is a foundational technology for Kubernetes, it is a widely used open source container runtime.
+Docker is a foundational technology for K8s, it is a widely used open source container runtime.
 The CPAB is distributed inside/as Docker images, with a variety of images provided to allow better and more distributed language support.
 The distributed Docker images are: